This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 1. Explore Fort Fredrick

-Situated at the tip of a narrow peninsula, the 17th-century Fort Fredrick is nowadays the most popular tourist attraction in Trincomalee.
-While wandering around, you can go shopping at different vendors selling souvenirs and fresh fruit or you can enjoy a King Coconut with the best ocean view at one of the cafés inside the fort.
+While wandering around, you can go shopping at different vendors selling Sri Lankan souvenirs and fresh fruit or you can enjoy a King Coconut with the best ocean view from one of the cafés inside the fort.

 Last but not least, while walking around Fort Fredrick, you will inevitably stumble upon the cutest animals you’ve ever seen, a species of dotted deer found only in Sri Lanka.